vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/26_THE_BEGINNINGS_OF_VEDIC_PHILOSOPHY.md

 4

-In the Brahmaṇas Prajapati is eternally identified with the year, the all- creator with the time in which he exercises his eternal process of creation, but this is not stated in the Rigveda, unless in a short hymn we are to find the conception of Prajapati underlying the year.
+In the Brahmaṇas Prajapati is eternally identified with the year, the allcreator with the time in which he exercises his eternal process of creation, but this is not stated in the Rigveda, unless in a short hymn we are to find the conception of Prajapati underlying the year.
 There fervour, Tapas, is made the starting-point of all: from it come order, Rta, and truth, the night, and the primeval ocean: from the ocean was born the year which rules over all, and as creator produces the sun and the moon, the heaven and the earth, the atmosphere and the light of the sun.
 The parallel to Prajapati is close, but the identity is not to be certainly established.

 5

-(ViŚvakarman, 'all-maker', is another synonym of Prajapati, and has two hymns of the tenth book devoted to his honour: they add, however, com- paratively little to our appreciation of the beginnings of Vedic thought: but we find here the tendency which is found in Indian conceptions to insist that 1 In the Samkhya it is from Buddhi intel-
+(ViŚvakarman, 'all-maker', is another synonym of Prajapati, and has two hymns of the tenth book devoted to his honour: they add, however, comparatively little to our appreciation of the beginnings of Vedic thought: but we find here the tendency which is found in Indian conceptions to insist that 1 In the Samkhya it is from Buddhi intel-

 lect that Ahamnkara, the principle of individuality which expresses itself in conscious will, springs.